 The essential point is that gravity around any finite object is not uniform.
 It varies, and that makes all the difference, as illustrated in Fig. 3.

 Let’s consider our friends in the elevator who want to know if they are truly weightless in deep space or are falling in an airless shaft toward the Earth’s center.
 If they are armed with precise instruments (or if the elevator is unusually tall) they will notice that there are in fact gentle forces in the elevator — that objects tend to fall toward the elevator’s floor and to rise toward its ceiling.
 This is because gravity’s pull is slightly stronger near the floor, and slightly weaker near the ceiling, than it is on average across the elevator.
 The effect is straightforward to measure with precise instruments, even though it is far too small for a human to feel.
-[It would not be too small if the observers were falling just above a neutron star, however.]
-One consequence is that any object that extends vertically along the elevator tends to be slightly stretched.
-Not only that, this stretching effect will change over time.
-(If the elevator is falling from space toward the Earth’s surface, the tidal effect will grow.
-If the elevator shaft is already underground, as in a mine, it will shrink.)
+[However, it would not be too small if the observers were falling just above a very dense object with a huge mass; gravity there varies much more rapidly.]

 These subtle forces are tidal forces — aspects of gravity that, unlike gravity’s overall strength in a small isolated bubble, are not matters of perspective.
 Tidal effects are intrinsic, not relative; there’s nothing illusory about them.
 They actually stretch and squeeze physical objects, and you can’t make them disappear simply by changing your viewpoint.

 This is the key insight: by measuring the presence of tidal forces, the inhabitants of the elevator can confirm that they are not weightless.
-They will not be able to determine exactly what is happening to their elevator purely from measurements of the tidal forces, but they can use them to rule out various possibilities, including the hypothesis that they are drifting in deep space, unaffected by any other objects.
+They won’t be able to determine exactly what is happening to their elevator purely from measurements of the tidal forces, but they can use them to rule out various possibilities, including the hypothesis that they are drifting in deep space, unaffected by any other objects.

 THE GLOBAL PERSPECTIVE